We’re talking with an oyster reef in Harris Creek, Maryland. Thanks for being with us—can you tell me a little more about where we are today?

 So, how do you spend your days?

-Well, I may not go anywhere--I have essentially cemented myself to this reef structure along with thousands of my buddies--but I stay really busy.
-I’m a filter feeder--I feed on plankton by opening my shells and pumping water through my gills, trapping my food.
-I can actually filter 50 gallons of water every day.
+Well, I may not go anywhere—I have essentially cemented myself to this reef structure along with thousands of my buddies—but I stay really busy.
+I’m a filter feeder—I feed on plankton by opening my shells and pumping water through my gills, trapping my food.
+Under the right conditions, I can filter 50 gallons of water every day.
 Along with the food I want, I also end up trapping sediment, excess nutrients, and sometimes chemical contaminants.
 I’m not a picky eater.

 What’s your favorite part of your job?

 It’s very social.
 Not only do I spend all my time with my fellow reef-based oysters, but a bunch of different kinds of fish and crabs and other friends like invertebrates stop by all the time.
 They like to hang out near us reefs, as we help keep them safe from bigger predators like bigger fish and sometimes even humans with fishing rods.

 What are some of your biggest challenges?

 We oysters have had a hard time in the Chesapeake Bay for quite a while—there are only about 1 percent as many of us as there used to be.
 Humans like to eat us.
 Yes, really.
 Not all of me, of course, not my shell, just my soft squishy insides.
 Sometimes with lemon or cocktail sauce, sometimes cooked... well, it’s a pretty scary concept.
 Apparently we are super tasty, so a lot of us have been taken from the waters and eaten over the years.

 Also, we do get sick sometimes—there are diseases like Dermo and MSX that can hurt us.
 And when there’s not enough oxygen in the water, well then that’s pretty bad, too, as we can’t just swim and find a better spot like those lucky fish can.
 And I’ll admit we can be a little picky, too—we prefer a little saltier water for when we reproduce.